 The EU - Western Balkans Summit in Tirana in December, a high-level meeting to be held in the region for the first time, was greeted with cautious optimism by proponents of EU accession: a sign that the region remains a top EU priority and the long-frozen process could finally be revived.
 In this high-level panel we aim to dissect key takeaways from the Summit and project their impact for the future of the region

-Olivér Várhelyi, Commissioner for Neighbourhood and Enlargement, European Commission Bojan Marinchic, Deputy Prime Minister for European Affairs, Republic of North Macedonia Martin Dvořák, Deputy Minister of Foreign Affairs, Czech Republic Nikolay Milkov, Minister of Foreign Affairs, Republic of Bulgaria Manuel Sarrazin, Special Representative for the countries of the Western Balkans, Germany Meglena Kuneva, Ambassador of the European Union to the Council of Europe (2018-2022) Thanos Dokos, National Security Advisor to the Greek Prime Minister
+Olivér Várhelyi, Commissioner for Neighbourhood and Enlargement, European Commission Bojan Marichikj, Deputy Prime Minister for European Affairs, Republic of North Macedonia Martin Dvořák, Deputy Minister of Foreign Affairs, Czech Republic H.E.
+David John Geer, Ambassador of the EU to the Republic of North Macedonia

 The Russian aggression in Ukraine has accentuated the importance of energy security and autonomy for Europe and the West.
 How can SE Europe and the Western Balkans leverage their geostrategic position to contribute to the target of shedding dependence from Russian oil and natural gas.
 What is the state of play of current pipeline projects?